How to Win the Amazon Buy Box 2020: Ultimate Guide

 Amazon will evaluate all the sellers who are competing for the Buy Box.
 Sellers that meet the minimum requirements will then be eligible to take a share.

-The share of the Buy Box, and therefore orders, each seller actually gets will be based on Amazons further evaluation of your metrics and offer.
+The share of the Buy Box, and therefore orders, each seller gets will be based on Amazons Buy Box algorithm which evaluates your metrics and offer.

 So, for example, a seller with ‘perfect’ metrics, and lots of stock, who has recently sold 500 units of a product may spend 75% of the day as the Buy Box seller.
 The five remaining eligible sellers may only get a 5% share of the day each.

-For US based sellers go to your ‘Inventory’ page and then click on ‘Manage Inventory’ and ‘Preferences’.
+For US-based sellers go to your ‘Inventory’ page and then click on ‘Manage Inventory’ and ‘Preferences’.
 For the ‘Buy Box Eligible’ field select ‘Show When Available’.
 You can then check each of your ASINS for eligibility.
-Unfortunately, this feature is not currently available in the UK or Europe.

 When calculating the share of the Buy Box Amazon is treated like any other FBA seller but is presumed to have ‘perfect’ metrics.
 That means if you also have ‘perfect’ metrics you can still beat Amazon on price, stock levels, sales history or other factors.